 See events organized by the World Standards Cooperation. … Read more...

-How will my video be judged?
+How will my contribution be judged?

-- Understanding: do you understand the impact of standards developed by IEC, ISO, ITU on our lives?
+- Understanding: do you understand the impact of Standards developed by IEC, ISO, ITU on our lives?

 - Creativity and originality: we are looking for a variety of examples, so you will have more chance if you are not doing the same as everyone else